Zia-ul-Haq: Pre-coup unrest

 Bhutto began facing considerable criticism and increasing unpopularity as his term progressed; the alliance of socialists in Pakistan who had previously allied with Bhutto began to diminish as time progressed.
 Bhutto also targeted opposition leader Abdul Wali Khan and his party the National Awami Party (NAP).
-Despite the socialistic ideological similarity of the two parties as, the clash of egos between the two men became increasingly fierce, starting with the Bhutto government's decision to oust the NAP provincial government in Balochistan for alleged secessionist activities and subsequent banning of the NAP with the arrest of much of its leadership after the death of a close lieutenant of Bhutto's, Hayat Sherpao, in a bomb blast in the frontier town of Peshawar.
+Despite the socialistic ideological similarity of the two parties, the clash of egos between the two men became increasingly fierce, starting with the Bhutto government's decision to oust the NAP provincial government in Balochistan for alleged secessionist activities and subsequent banning of the NAP with the arrest of much of its leadership after the death of a close lieutenant of Bhutto's, Hayat Sherpao, in a bomb blast in the frontier town of Peshawar.

 Dissidence also increased within Bhutto's Pakistan Peoples Party (PPP), and the murder of leading dissident Ahmed Raza Kasuri's father led to public outrage and intra-party hostility because Bhutto was accused of masterminding the crime.
 PPP leaders such as Ghulam Mustafa Khar openly condemned Bhutto and called for protests against his regime.
 The political crisis in the North-West Frontier Province and Balochistan intensified as civil liberties remained suspended, and an estimated 100,000 troops deployed in the two provinces were accused of abusing human rights and killing large numbers of civilians.

 On 8 January 1977, a large number of opposition political parties grouped to form the Pakistan National Alliance (PNA).
 Bhutto called fresh elections, and the PNA participated fully to ouster Bhutto.
 The PNA managed to contest the elections jointly even though there were grave splits on opinions and views within the alliance.
 The PNA faced defeat but did not accept the results, alleging that the election was rigged.
 On 11 March 1977, the alliance called a nationwide strike followed by vicious demonstrations demanding fresh elections.
 Around 200 people were killed in the encounters between protestors and security forces.
 They proceeded to boycott the provincial elections.
 Despite this, there was a high voter turnout in the national elections; however, as provincial elections were held amidst low voter turnout and an opposition boycott, the PNA viewed Bhutto's government as illegitimate.